CodePathGroup7/probable-umbrella/README.md

 ### 2. Screen Archetypes

 * Login Page
-   * [1] User must have the ability to sign-in/create an account.
+   * [x] User must have the ability to sign-in/create an account.
-   * [2] Upon login the user is transitioned to a page with the list of workouts.
+   * [x] Upon login the user is transitioned to a page with the list of workouts.
 * Workouts Page
    * [3] User must have the ability to navigate between tabs (workouts/stats).
    * [4] User can tap on a workout icon and transtion to the Workout Instructions page.